romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 <img src="cabo-ortegal/fieldguide_figures/miradoiro-do-limo.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>

-> Please check the labels I added in (a) and maybe add the contacts outline?
-Enlarge labels.

 **Fig_miradoiro-do-limo**.
 SW-facing view from *Miradoiro do Limo* lookout towards Cariño, the *Ría de Ortigueira* and the ridge formed by the *Concepenido* eclogites.
+Note that the *Limo* massif is separated from the *Concepenido* eclogites by a band of granulites (not shown, in the forest below the lookout).
 Photo credit: R. Tilhac.

 The *Ría de Ortigueira* is the estuary of the *Mera* river and an important passage and wintering area for water birds.
 It is roughly developped along the E contact between the Upper and Lower Tectonic units of the Cabo Ortegal Complex.
 On the right-hand side, we can also observe the ridge that forms part of the 20 km-long band of eclogites of the *Concepenido* formation (**Fig_miradoiro-do-limo**), which are the aim of the next stop.